 The idea of parallel universes was first proposed in 1950 by a graduate student at Princeton named Hugh Everett in his article titled “Many Worlds” theory.
 The theory was aimed at explaining weird issues in quantum mechanics.

-Poirier’s work was originally aimed at understanding of chemical compounds and quantum mechanics of complex molecules, but it too ended up in the parallel universe, providing of yet another support for the theory at the quantum level.
+Poirier’s work was originally aimed at understanding chemical compounds and quantum mechanics of complex molecules, but it too ended up in the parallel universe, providing yet another support for the theory at the quantum level.

-Quantum mechanics and parallel worlds
+Quantum mechanics and infinite worlds

 Although more than a century has passed since the introduction of quantum mechanics and its strange interpretation of the nature of matter and interactions like wave-particle dual nature of matter and fields, many controversies of the theory has still remained unresolved to be explained later.

 Another important feature of the theory is its explanation of the constants of nature.
 In physics, there are mysterious unique constants such as Newton’s constant of gravity, Planck’s number, the mass of the electron, electric charge, etc. that have not been accounted for by now.

 The experiment has always been the only proof of a theory.
-The theory of parallel worlds can indeed be verified through its traces in our universe.
+The theory of infinite worlds can indeed be verified through its traces in our universe.
 Some researchers have suggested that a collision between two universes like our universe with a neighboring universe can produce its trace on our universe’s CMB (Cosmic Microwave Background).

-CMB is the reminiscent of the radiation produced at early stages of Big Bang.
+CMB is reminiscent of the radiation produced at the early stages of the Big Bang.
 The argument was carefully tested, and based on a comprehensive review by the astrophysicist Ranga-Ram Chary from the U.S. Planck Data Center at Caltech.
 There seems to be a good proof that such an imprint has indeed been detected.

 The issue still remains to be verified, but the new result and later ones will finally lead to the conclusion.
-If the theory is right, then it will result in profound changes in our understanding of universe and quantum mechanics with its weird concepts.
+If the theory is right, then it will result in profound changes in our understanding of the universe and quantum mechanics with its weird concepts.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.